How to Evaluate and Choose a Web Development Company

-One great advantage this gives you is availability of an almost ready-made solution — based on the experience gained on these similar previous projects — that can be quickly and easily customized for the particular objective at hand, resulting in less time and money spent on the project.
+One great advantage this gives you is an availability of an almost ready-made solution — based on the experience gained on these similar previous projects — that can be quickly and easily customized for the particular objective at hand, resulting in less time and money spent on the project.
 Whether you’re putting together a promotional website or highly functional in-house platform — a web developer with the right specialized know-how is one that can usually provide you with the most time-efficient (and budget-efficient) solution possible.

 In spite being highly tech-savvy, business executives rarely have the time to follow all the changes that occur in the web industry in areas such as, for example, high-performance frameworks, the “responsive web” revolution, cross-browser considerations, and other web phenomena & best practices.
 However, we strongly recommend that execs at least review closely the technological capabilities and specific case studies provided on a developer’s website.
 When a company stays up to date on all these, it’s a good indication that it can almost certainly serve as a trusted guide throughout the entire web development process.
-Utilizing best practices and possessing extensive knowledge of frameworks, etc., allows a webdev team to work more efficiently and, in the end, deliver ingeniously simple and elegant solutions to handle even the most complicated of tasks.
+Utilizing best practices and possessing extensive knowledge of frameworks, etc., allows a web dev team to work more efficiently and, in the end, deliver ingeniously simple and elegant solutions to handle even the most complicated of tasks.

 A full-service development firm is one that can handle your entire project from estimation, outlining initial specifications, designing UX/UI, development, testing & QA, deployment — including its ongoing maintenance needs — while leading the project through all the phases of its lifecycle.

-Using a single company instead of multiple firms has considerable advantages: it saves time and energy, and leaves you worry-free in regards to things such as: how to communicate to each vendor a mutual understanding of the tasks required to achieve the overall results; and ensuring that team members themselves communicate and work well together.
+Using a single company instead of multiple firms has considerable advantages: it saves time and energy, and leaves you worry-free in regards to things such as: how to communicate to each vendor a mutual understanding of the tasks required to achieve the overall results; and ensuring those team members themselves communicate and work well together.

 First steps in collaboration